znhskzj/grid-trading-plan-calculator/README.md

 If you encounter any problems, please file an issue along with a detailed description.

 ## Changelog

+### Version 1.4.1 (August 4, 2024)
+- Fixed: Resolved an issue with locale settings in the version comparison step, improving workflow stability.

 ### Version 1.4.0 (August 4, 2024)
 - Major code refactoring: Implemented modular structure with src directory